Community-Engaged Learning

 • Build community infrastructure to engage partners in reciprocal, co-educator roles – such as through collecting requests, working with collaboratives or collective impact models.

-• Engage students as colleagues with faculty and partners – and also work to force sustained connections between faculty with the Bonner Program and other co-curricular programs.
+• Engage students as colleagues with faculty and partners – and also work to foster sustained connections between faculty with the Bonner Program and other co-curricular programs.

 Our current work builds on a series of prior initiatives designed to integrate civic education and community-engaged learning experiences into curriculum in ways that reach students campus-wide.